spritz-finance/api-client/README.md

 ## Bills

-Spritz provides robust support for bank accounts, allowing you to easily manage and interact with a user's bank account.
-To leverage these capabilities, you can utilize our specific methods and functionalities designed for bank accounts.
+Spritz provides support for bills, allowing you to easily manage and interact with a user's billing account.
+To leverage these capabilities, you can utilize our specific methods and functionalities designed for bills.

 ### List user bills